Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Robust Tests Resulting from Band Models

 respectively.
 It can be seen that the robust test statistic is the nominal likelihood ratio up to a certain threshold, a constant value on an interval of medium significance and a scaled version (shifted in the log-domain) of the nominal likelihood ratio on regions of high significance.
 The test statistics are neither clipped nor censored, but the influence of most observations is reduced---the more significant they are, the more pronounced the reduction.
 We hence refer to this as a \emph{compressed} test statistic.

 From the limited number of experiments we performed, it seems that compression is the most frequent outcome of a band model.
 In general, it offers a good tradeoff between test performance and robustness with respect to outliers as well as model uncertainties.
-A more realistic example discussed in the next section illustrates this.
+In order to illustrate this, a more realistic example is discussed in the next section.